geoSABINA/sabinaNSDM/README.md

 ### Nested modeling {#nested_modeling}

 NSDM.Covariate() function generates a NSDM with the covariate strategy.
-The covariate strategy incorporates the output of global models as an additional covariate in the regional models.
+The covariate strategy incorporates the output of global models as an additional covariate in the regional model.
 ```{r eval = FALSE}
 nsdm_covariate <- NSDM.Covariate(nsdm_global,
                 algorithms = c("GLM","RF"),